Chelsoconn/theDOM/notes.md

 **JQuery Event Delegation**

-When you have an event handler that is being bound to a large number of elements that all exist within the same container, it's more efficient to delegate the event handling to the parent element rather than bind it to each element individually.
+When you have an event handler that is being bound to a large number of elements that all exist witr than bind it to each element individually.
 Think of a list of 30 items, each of which includes a link to delete the item from the list.
 If we used an event bound directly to the anchor, there will be 30 events bound.
 This may not slow down our page that much, but if we have larger and larger sets of elements that all use the same event handler, we'll have a very inefficient application that will be prone to slowdowns.

 ```html
 <ul>